CodeTheCity/Moderdeen/README.md

 );
 out;

-To get more uptodate data run GettingVersionData.py
+To get more uptodate data run GetHistory.py and run node
+  ["addr:street"="Union Street"]
+  ["addr:city"="Aberdeen"]
+  ;
+out;
+ in https://overpass-turbo.eu/ and export as a geojson and rename to ListOfNodes.geojson